intel/pti-gpu/chapters/metrics_collection/LevelZero.md

 status = zetContextActivateMetricGroups(context, device, 0, nullptr);
 assert(status == ZE_RESULT_SUCCESS);
 ```
-Each calculated quety metric report contains the field `GpuTime` that provides the time spent on GPU in nanoseconds - so it can be used to measure kernel/transfer execution time on the device.
+Each calculated query metric report contains the field `GpuTime` that provides the time spent on GPU in nanoseconds - so it can be used to measure kernel/transfer execution time on the device.

 ### Calculation
 Metric reports collected at the previous stages are in raw format and should be post-calculated to become user-readable.
 To perform calculations one should call `zetMetricGroupCalculateMetricValues` function for target metric group.